 Attend all scheduled meetings;

-Listen carefully and ask questions to better understand unclear issues,;
+Listen carefully and ask questions to better understand issues;

-Have the EMC receive priority attention, staffing, and time,
+Allocate priority attention, staffing, and time to the EMC;

-Have all EMC members clearly define the purposes and goals of their organizations, and
+Clearly define the purposes and goals of their represented organizations; and,

-ecognize the legitimacy of the goals and differing perspectives of other EMC member organizations.
+Recognize the legitimacy of the goals and differing perspectives of other represented organizations.

 EMC Actions

-The goal will be to have all actions and recommendations made by consensus.
+The EMC aims to make all decisions and recommendations by consensus.
 Facilitation may be necessary.
-If failure to reach consensus occurs, the record (i.e., meeting minutes) shall specify the key differences and the reasons consensus could not be reached.
+If failure to reach consensus occurs, the record (i.e., meeting notes) shall specify the key differences and the reasons consensus could not be reached.

 Implementation of Effectiveness Monitoring

+The EMC will aid in implementing effectiveness monitoring to inform the FPRs and associated regulations in several ways:

 Evaluation of Forest Practice Rules and Related Regulations

-A key EMC activity area related to its goals and objectives is to support research targeted at understanding Forest Practice Rule Effectiveness.
+A key EMC activity is support of research targeted at understanding the effectiveness of the FPRs and associated regulations.
 Funding to support this research, led by the EMC, may come from a combination of sources, including:

-AB 1492 (the lumber tax bill), requiring an evaluation of ecological performance [Sec.
-4629.9 (a)(8)(F)], including monitoring the effectiveness of regulations promoting ecological benefits.
+AB 1492, requiring an evaluation of ecological performance [Sec.
+4629.9 (a)(8)(F)], including monitoring the effectiveness of regulations promoting ecological benefits;

-State agency and private sources.
+State agency and private sources; and,